isomerpages/cris-actris/_about-us/Milestones & Achievements.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p><strong><em>Turning Plans into National Capabilities</em></strong>
 </p>
 <p>As plans matured, the focus turned to capability building.
-Guided by MOH,
+NCTC IO secured
-the NCTC IO secured government funding for infrastructure — paving the way for a national facility to accelerate CGT development and access.</p>
+government funding for infrastructure — paving the way for a national facility to accelerate CGT development and access.</p>
 <p>Building on this foundation, NCTC evolved into ACTRIS — the Advanced Cell
 Therapy and Research Institute, Singapore — and on 20 April 2020, became part of the Consortium for Clinical Research and Innovation, Singapore